jvaughan0707/DDB-Pages/privacy-policy.md

 If we do hold information about you, you can ask us to correct any mistakes or delete your data.
 You can find out more about the rights you have at [https://ico.org.uk/for-the-public/](https://ico.org.uk/for-the-public/).
 We may make a charge of up to £10 for a request.

+## Contact

 Please direct all queries to:
 [jvaughan0707@yahoo.com](mailto:jvaughan0707@yahoo.com)